pharmpy/pharmpy/docs/modelsearch.rst

       input_ss -> filter_model [label = "Input model &isin; search space"];
     }

-Some examples of this workflow :
+Some examples of input models and which changes would be made:

 +---------------------------+------------------+---------------------+--------------------------+
 | Search space              | Input model      | Base model          | Transformations to apply |